askthecode/documentation/docs/usage/iterative.md

 Follow these steps:

-1. Locate the file that handles the specified route in the repository.
+1. Locate the file that handles the specified endpoint in the repository.
+Make sure that it is the correct file and it indeed contains the logic for the endpoint handling.
 2. Analyze the code of the handler to understand its functionality.
 3. Fetch the code of all dependencies related to the route handler and data retrieval logic.
 4. Analyze the dependencies, including their code and further dependencies if needed.